nullment/nullment/README.md

 # 💫 About Me:
-I'm Null, I'm a software developer and program as a hobby.
+I'm shiv, I'm a software developer and program as a hobby.
 As for my other hobbies, I mainly lift weights, play games, and run a Warframe clan with some friends.